zchee/golang-wiki/HandlingIssues.md

   - May have the labels `Blocked` or `WaitingForInfo`.
 - To transition from this state, someone must do the work to fix the issue.

+#### Fix Pending
+- Has a CL that fixes the bug, not yet submitted, that passes TryBots.
+- Should not have labels `Blocked` or `WaitingForInfo`.

 #### Fixed
 - The issue is resolved.
 No further attention is required.
 - The issue is closed.